iscpatricio92/carecore-api/docs/ENV_VARIABLES.md

 - Consider using environment-specific realms (e.g., `carecore-dev`, `carecore-prod`)
 - All Keycloak database variables (`KEYCLOAK_DB_*`) must match your PostgreSQL configuration
 - The `KEYCLOAK_DB_NAME` database will be created automatically by the `init-keycloak-db.sh` script
+- `KEYCLOAK_ADMIN_CLIENT_SECRET` is **SENSITIVE** - store only in `.env.local` and never commit to repository
+- The Admin Client must be configured as a service account with appropriate admin permissions in Keycloak

 ## Loading Priority